hendry19901990/AlgorithmsUnlocked/README.md

 ## C++ General Tips :

-Use of vectors, maps, hash_maps, sets, pairs & other STL data types reduce chances of errors and result in more efficient code.
+Use of vectors, maps, hash_maps, sets, pairs & other STL data types to reduce chances of errors and results in more efficient code.
 ```C++
 std::vector<int> vec;